Overview

 2021 | 55.3% | +0.4% |

-Per pupil spending
+Per student spending

-Why monitor per pupil spending?
+Why monitor per student spending?

-State-wide per pupil operational spending trends
+State-wide per student operational spending trends

 Students attending |